lhy110/sail_tutorials/README.md

 ## 2. Computer Vision Basics and Image Augmenations.

-## 3. Data Collection and Annotation.
+## 3. Data Collection and Labelling.

 ## 4. Training and Test and use of RoadLearning.